GROUP BY Modifiers

 of the sort order.)

-can be used to restrict the number of rows returned to the
+LIMIT can be used to restrict the number of rows returned to the

-, so the limit applies
+client.
+LIMIT is applied after ROLLUP, so the limit applies

-against the extra rows added by ROLLUP
+against the extra rows added by ROLLUP.
+For example:

-Note that using LIMIT
+Note that using LIMIT with ROLLUP may produce results

 that are more difficult to interpret, because you have less context